zachleat/speedlify/README.md

 * Requires Node 12+
 * Each file in `_data/sites/*.js` is a category and contains a list of sites for comparison.

-## Related

-* [The Eleventy Leaderboards](https://www.zachleat.com/web/eleventy-leaderboard-speedlify/) are running on Speedlify
-* [speedlify.dev](https://www.speedlify.dev/) shows some sample categories
-* Use the [`<speedlify-score>` component](https://github.com/zachleat/speedlify-score) to show your scores on your page.
-Read more at [I added Lighthouse Scores to my Site’s Footer and You Can Too](https://www.zachleat.com/web/lighthouse-in-footer/)
-* The [Eleventy Starter Projects list](https://www.11ty.dev/docs/starter/) shows Lighthouse scores from Speedlify.
-Read more at [The Lighthouse Scores Will Continue Until Morale Improves](https://www.zachleat.com/web/11ty-lighthouse/).

 ## Run locally

 _After cloning you’ll probably want to delete the initial `_data/sites/*.js` files and create your own file with a list of your own site URLs!_